Apply for Council housing

 London Borough of Waltham Forest

 Extra care is not part of the Council’s Choice Based Lettings.
 This means that applicants are not able to bid for this service.

 If you are already on the housing register, but would now like to apply for sheltered housing in the borough, please print and complete the Sheltered Housing application form .

 How do I bid for properties?

 Once you have your bidding number you can start using the Choice Based Lettings System.
-Empty properties are advertised in a weekly magazine called Choice Homes.
+Vacancies are advertised in a weekly magazine called Choice Homes.
 You can express an interest by putting in a ‘bid’ for up to two properties each week.

 Bidding means saying you are interested in a property, and does not involve bidding with money.
 Sometimes the Council makes a direct offer of a property to an applicant, rather than publishing the property for bidding.
 For example if a property has particular features to meet specific needs such as wheelchair access.

 You can place bids for two properties of the appropriate size every week by phone, text or through the East London Lettings Company website at www.ellcchoicehomes.org.uk.
 You can find out how to bid in the magazine.